danbev/learning-crypto/notes/ec.md

 are defind.
 For example, NIST defines standard curves and these specify the number of points on the curve as part of the standard.

 ## Standard Curves
 Standard curves provide different curves equations, and also specify the generator element, and the cooficients `a` and `b`.
 ```
    y² = x³ + ax + b mod p
 ```
-The we chose values for our private key, which is d, and compute (hop/jump) T our public key.
+Then we chose values for our private key, which is d, and compute (hop/jump) T our public key.